-The Sanctus ("holy") echoes the angels' cry in Isaiah 6:3 and the crowds of Mark 11:9 as Jesus entered Jerusalem.
-This reminds us that we are in the presence of a God identified both by holiness and humility.
-The Eucharistic Eucharistic Prayer Prayer recalls Blessed are you, O God of the universe. Р God's saving acts Your mercy is everlasting throughout histoand your faithfulness endures from age to age. ry and, particularly. the words and actions. the Praise to you for creating the heavens and the earth. commands and Praise to you for saving the earth from the waters of the flood. promises of Jesus Praise to you for bringing the Israelites safely through the sea. at the last supper Praise to you for leading your people through the wilderness with his disciples as recorded in to the land of milk and honey.
+P Blessed are you, O God of the universe.
+Your mercy is everlasting and your faithfulness endures from age to age.

+Praise to you for creating the heavens and the earth.

+Praise to you for saving the earth from the waters of the flood.

+Praise to you for bringing the Israelites safely through the sea.

+Praise to you for leading your people through the wilderness to the land of milk and honey.

 Praise to you for the words and deeds of Jesus, your anointed one.

 Praise to you for the death and resurrection of Christ.

 Praise to you for your Spirit poured out on all nations.

 In the night in which he was betrayed, our Lord Jesus took bread, and gave thanks; broke it, and gave it to his disciples, saying: Take and eat; this is my body, given for you.
 Do this for the remembrance of me.

 Again, after supper, he took the cup, gave thanks, and gave it for all to drink, saying: This cup is the new covenant in my blood, shed for you and for all people for the forgiveness of sin.
-Do this for the remembrance of me. Р With this bread and cup we remember our Lord's passover from death to life as we proclaim the mystery of faith: C Christ has died.
+Do this for the remembrance of me.

+- P With this bread and cup we remember our Lord's passover from death to life as we proclaim the mystery of faith: - C Christ has died.
 Christ is risen.
-Christ will come again.
-P O God of resurrection and new life: Pour out your Holy Spirit on us and on these gifts of bread and wine.
+Christ will come again. - P O God of resurrection and new life: Pour out your Holy Spirit on us and on these gifts of bread and wine.
 Bless this feast.
-Grace our table with your presence.
-C Come, Holy Spirit.
-Reveal yourself to us in the breaking of the bread. Р Raise us up as the body of Christ for the world.
+Grace our table with your presence. - C Come, Holy Spirit. - P Reveal yourself to us in the breaking of the bread.
+Raise us up as the body of Christ for the world.
 Breathe new life into us.
-Send us forth, burning with justice, peace, and love.
-C Come, Holy Spirit.
-P With Saint Mark and your holy ones of all times and places, with the earth and all its creatures, with sun and moon and stars. we praise you, O God, blessed and holy Trinity, now and forever.
-C Amen scripture.
+Send us forth, burning with justice, peace, and love. - C Come, Holy Spirit. - P With Saint Mark and your holy ones of all times and places, with the earth and all its creatures, with sun and moon and stars, we praise you, O God, blessed and holy Trinity, now and forever. - C Amen

 The Lord's Prayer brings the Great Thanksgiving to a conclusion.

-Prayed here, this familiar and beloved prayer becomes the tableprayer of the congregation.
-Luke 11:1-13; Matthew 6:5-15 The Lord's Prayer
+Prayed here, this familiar and beloved prayer becomes the table-prayer of the congregation.
+Luke 11:1-13; Matthew 6:5-15

+The Lord's Prayer
-P Lord remember us in your kingdom and teach us to pray:

-C Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.
+- P Lord remember us in your kingdom and teach us to pray: - C Our Father, who art in heaven, hallowed be thy name, thy kingdom come, thy will be done, on earth as it is in heaven.

-Give us this day our daily bread; and forgive us our trespasses, as we forgive those who trespass against us;
+Give us this day our daily bread;

+and forgive us our trespasses,

+as we forgive those who trespass against us;